 Who should avoid having an X-ray?

-While X-rays are safe for the majority of people, some, for example, pregnant women or young children, will the benefits of X-rays versus their overall health assessed.
+While X-rays are safe for the majority of people, for some - for example, pregnant women or young children - the benefits of X-rays versus their overall health will be assessed.
 Pregnant women should avoid having an X-ray due to potential harm to the unborn baby.
 However, an X-ray of the arm or the chest might be performed if the benefits outweigh the risks.
 You should discuss your options with your doctor.
 If you believe you might be pregnant, you should inform the radiographer or the radiologist before the X-ray procedure.

 What are the risks of having an X-ray?